The Connected Breath

 We have become a nation of shallow breathers and poor movers.

-– Melanie Connell, PT
+– Melanie Connell, PT, MPT

 By focusing on targeted breathwork, you can improve mobility in the spine and reduce the tension in the body.
 You can gain a stronger connection into the deep core stabilizing muscles (including the pelvic floor).
 You can improve your athletic performance and mental focus and you can take control of your pain.